benjrevive/development-notes/tools/editors and IDEs/Vim/README.md

 * ^: Move to the first non-blank char of the line
 * g_: Move to the last non-blank char of the line
 * ge: Move to the end of the previous word
+* b: Move backward to the beginning of a word